In this article:

 Finding out you're pregnant is a life-changing event that inspires a variety of feelings, including excitement, joy, relief, fear, and maybe an additional dosage of confusion about what to do next.
 But, before you start considering whether to have an epidural or a medication-free delivery, take a moment to think.
 You have 40 weeks to discover all of the answers, so take it one trimester at a time.

-Focussing on all of the major and minor to-dos on your ever-growing list (not to mention the changes occurring in your ever-growing body) may be stressful, to say the least.
+Focusing on all of the major and minor to-dos on your ever-growing list (not to mention the changes occurring in your ever-growing body) may be stressful, to say the least.
 Here's a thorough guide that will walk you through everything you need to do following a positive pregnancy test, from booking your first prenatal appointment to making healthy lifestyle adjustments.
 Follow along to feel informed and ready throughout the early stages of pregnancy.

-Consider taking a second test:
+Consider taking a second test

-If your initial inclination is to rush to the drugstore and purchase all of the many pregnancy test alternatives, take a deep breath and calm down.
 There is certainly no danger in taking a second test.
-Human mistakes and misreadings are common, so a little confirmation might provide some peace of mind.
+Human mistakes and misreadings are common, so a little confirmation might provide some peace of mind.Book a doctor's appointment

 If your home pregnancy test comes out positive, you should see a doctor.
-Even if you don't see the doctor right away, phoning to book an appointment is one of the first things you should do after discovering you're pregnant—wait periods might be lengthy, depending on the practice.
+Even if you don't see the doctor right away, phoning to book an appointment is one of the first things you should do after discovering you're pregnant.Understanding Missed Periods and Early Pregnancy

 A missing menstruation usually signifies you're 4 to 5 weeks pregnant.
-This is a crucial milestone to commemorate since it marks the start of your pregnant adventure.
-Furthermore, a blood test for beta-hCG (human chorionic gonadotropin) may establish your pregnancy more firmly than home testing.
+This is a crucial milestone to commemorate since it marks the start of your pregnancy adventure.
+Furthermore, a blood test for beta-hCG (human chorionic gonadotropin) may establish your pregnancy more firmly than home testing.Be mindful of the phenomenon known as a chemical pregnancy, which happens when a fertilised egg adheres to the uterine lining but does not develop into a viable pregnancy.
+This may result in a positive pregnancy test followed by an early miscarriage.

-How to choose the sort of care provider?
+How to choose a care provider?

-As you prepare for your first prenatal checkup, you may choose whether to see an obstetrician or a midwife.
-The selection between the two is based on your expectations throughout pregnancy and delivery.
-If you want a vaginal birth with an epidural or a scheduled C-section, or if you believe you have a higher-risk pregnancy (such as diabetes or high blood pressure), an obstetrician-gynaecologist is generally the best option since they can prescribe medicine and conduct surgery.
+As you prepare for your first prenatal checkup, you may choose to see an obstetrician based on your needs.
+The selection is based on your expectations throughout pregnancy and delivery.
+If you want a vaginal birth with an epidural or a scheduled C-section, or if you believe you have a higher-risk pregnancy (such as diabetes or high blood pressure), an obstetrician-gynaecologist is generally the best option since they can prescribe medicine and conduct surgery.Build Healthy Habits

 You're undoubtedly already aware that smoking and drinking alcohol are not permitted during pregnancy, but there are a number of additional steps you'll need to take to prepare your body for a healthy baby.
-If you haven't started taking prenatal vitamins yet, now is the time to start—as your baby grows, they'll need calcium to form bones, iron to produce red blood cells, folic acid to prevent neural tube problems, and a variety of other essential minerals.
+If you haven't started taking prenatal vitamins yet, now is the time to start—as your baby grows, they'll need calcium to form bones, iron to produce red blood cells, folic acid to prevent neural tube problems, and a variety of other essential minerals.Keep up with your (pregnancy-safe) workouts

-Not only does regular exercise help you keep a healthy pregnancy weight gain, but it also gets your body ready for the strain of carrying and delivering a baby as well as the stamina you'll need following childbirth, when you will be constantly lifting and cradling your often not-so-light newborn.
+In addition to nutritious foods, you should continue to exercise.Not only does regular exercise help you maintain a healthy weight, but it also gets your body ready for the strain of carrying and delivering a baby as well as the stamina you'll need following childbirth, when you will be constantly lifting and cradling your often not-so-light newborn.

 You have time, so be patient with yourself and accept each milestone as it comes.
 Put your health and happiness first, and everything else will fall into place.